BlenderCharacters/4_Animation_Pricipals/README.md

 + We've successfully applied the 12 principals of animation to basic cubes and spheres
 + Practice these skills it will allow you to solidify your understanding and Blender skills
 + Are you ready for the challenge of animation something a little more complex?

-Shift To Next Section
-### Know Your Subject
-+ Yes... reference material again!
-+ Study your subjects
-+ Get a nearby mirror
-+ Gather videos or make your own
-+ Be Silly and get creative.